 We promote diversity and tolerance in our organisation, and people from all walks of life and cultural backgrounds are welcome.
 In particular we:

-• promote the cultural safety, participation and empowerment of Aboriginal children
+• promote the cultural safety, participation and empowerment of all children

-• promote the cultural safety, participation and empowerment of children from culturally and/or linguistically diverse backgrounds
+• promote the cultural safety, participation and empowerment of children from culturally eg Aboriginal children and/or linguistically diverse backgrounds

 • ensure that children with a disability are safe and can participate equally.